kubernetes101/pib-dev/advanced-scenarios/canary/README.md

     ```

-  - Validate pods and svc by ssh in to the cluster
+  - Validate primary and canary objects in the cluster:

     ```bash